awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/completing-prerequisite-steps.md

    }
    ```
 **Note**
 You'll need to create the bucket, *awsexamplebucket* before you begin this process\.
-This bucket is also the same one you defined in the `aws marketplaceimagebuild start-build` command, using the `--output-installation-log-s3-bucket-name` option\.
-For more information on this command, see [Building a private image using the CLI](api-reference.md#building-a-private-image-using-the-cli)\.

 1. Choose **Review policy**\.